 …So pray that he’s able to distinguish between you (the real thing) and someone that is counterfeit.

-Pray that he’s open to God’s leading.
+2. Pray that your future husband is open to God’s leading.

 But every married Christian woman I know who dated and then married God’s way told me that they met their husband through a chance meeting.
 If she or her husband had turned the opportunity down – who knows what would have happened.
 Maybe they never would have met, or the dating process for them may have taken longer.
 Only God knows.